alanng10/Tool/Docue/Class/a.md

 in Class.Make file in the package root fold.

 The command makes the module list in the order of the path list.
+The command uses Class compiler module list module infra to make the module list.